adngdb/entity-system-js/docs/api.md

 * **int** - Unique identifier.

-## createEntity(componentIds, entityId)
+## createEntity(componentIds, entityId, initialState)

 Create a new entity in the system by creating a new instance of each of its components.

 ### Params:

 * **array** *componentIds* - List of identifiers of the components that compose the new entity.
 * **int** *entityId* - Optional.
 Unique identifier of the entity.
 If passed, no new id will be generated.
+* **object** *initialState* - Optional.
+Object containing the initial state to apply.

 ### Return: